tb0yd/civplicity/README.md

 5) Diplomacy

-Ally with peaceful players, establish the UN, and perform peacekeeping missions (meaning roam the world and fight treaty-breakers).
+Ally with peaceful players, establish the UN, perform peacekeeping missions, and call votes when the game gets nukey.

 You: +2 points, everyone else in the UN: 1 point.